Skip to main content

 — One or more backend components may be temporarily unavailable or under load.

-- Retry after a short delay; if the issue persists, check your status page or contact your CSM/support.
+— Retry after a short delay.
+If the issue persists, check the LinearB status page or contact your CSM or LinearB Support.

 • Job stays in queued for too long

-- The worker queue may be busy or the job has not yet been picked up.
+— The worker queue may be busy, or the job may not yet have been picked up.

-- Compare with typical queue times for your environment; if it is unusually long, capture the job_id and contact support.
+— Compare the duration with typical queue times for your environment.
+If it is unusually long, capture the job_id and contact support.

 • Job stays in running for too long

-- The job may be processing a large dataset or a long-running operation.
+— The job may be processing a large dataset or long-running operation.

-- If it exceeds normal duration, capture the job_id and share it with support/your CSM for investigation.
+— If it exceeds its normal duration, capture the job_id and share it with your CSM or LinearB Support.

 • Job status is failed